czhtoday/ParticipantInfoManager-MERN/README.md

 - **Mobile Responsive**: Accessible via any personal electronic device, allowing data management on the go.
 - **Data Integrity**: Guarantees that all inputted data follows a uniform format, ensuring comprehensive data capture necessary for subsequent analysis.
 - **Expandable**: Built with scalability in mind, ready to include additional features such as AI analytics and data visualization tools.
+- **Single Page Application**: This project is a SPA, offering faster load times and a seamless user experience without page reloads.

 ## Technical Stack